funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we format the list to test (and the outputed informations) in format other than the alphabetical format ?
+How can we format the list to test (and the outputted information) in format other than the alphabetical format ?

 Code documentation
 ^^^^^^^^^^^^^^^^^^